|(a) The Texas Health and Human Services Commission

 (m) All responses to shared information as described

-in subsections (j) and (k) of this section must be received no later
+in subsections (j) and (k) above must be received no later than the

-than the tenth calendar day after the facility's rebuttal letter and
+tenth calendar day after the provider's rebuttal letter and supporting

-(n) Ex parte communications by the facility or by the
+(n) Ex parte communications by the provider or by the

 State survey agency with HHSC personnel conducting the IDR are prohibited.

-(o) An eligible facility may participate in an IDR
+(o) A provider may participate in an IDR conference

-conference provided that the facility requested an IDR conference
+provided that the provider requested an IDR conference on the IDR

 (p) Any IDR conference will be scheduled by HHSC, or